 How to Build a House Cheaply in Kenya

-Here is how to build a house cheaply in Kenya:
+Here is how to build a cheap house in Kenya:

 1. Buy a readily surveyed land with a clear title